johnk251/IT-Automation/README.md

 Rotate the image 90° clockwise.
 Resize the image from 192x192 to 128x128 pixels.
 Save the modified image to a new folder in JPEG format.

+Process Text Files with Python Dictionaries and Upload to Running Web Service The processing_txt_upload_web.py uses the Python OS module to process a directory of text files , Manage information stored in Python dictionaries and uses the Python requests module to upload content to a running Web service.